Reflecting on my life a few years ago, it dawned on me that though meditation was always a huge part of my life, I had never really been meditating!

 No agenda, no expectations.
 No attempt to awaken into spiritual enlightenment, no desire for being a better person, no trying to get rid of my thoughts, no desire for better focus or sleep or creativity.
 Nothing.

-Just, being with what is- consciously, unconditionally.
+Just, being with what is- consciously, curiously and unconditionally.
 That’s Open Meditation- open to whatever may be.
+Radical acceptance, absolute surrender.

 When people ask me what kind of meditation I teach I say, I don’t really teach any particular method, but that I guide you in becoming meditative within yourself.
 That’s all.
 Along the way, we may invoke an in-the-mind or on-the-mind method, delve into the body or play in awareness…

-but the underlying theme is always openness- being with what is, with no request for it to be any different.
+but the underlying theme is always openness- being with what is, with no requests for it to be any different.